How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Appendix

 where $k$ refers to the current recurrent time step, $m$ is the size of the hidden state $z_k(x)$, and $x_k$ and $\hat{y}_{k}(x)$ refer to the current time input and predicted output respectively.
 We vary the number of hidden units in the recurrent state in a range from $8$ to $4096$.
 We train all methods with a learning rate of $0.001$ and batch size $50$ for $200$ epochs on the mean squared error loss.

 \paragraph{ImageNet experiments} We train on CNN architecture with 7 convolutional layers followed by global average pooling and a fully connected layer.
 All convolutional layers use 3-by-3 convolutions with 512 filters.
 The first convolutional layer has stride 4-by-4, followed alternating convolutional layers of stride 2-by-2 and 1-by-1.
 All convolution layers are followed by batch normalization and a ReLU non-linearity.
+Due to the high memory cost of storing backward projection weights for DFA on ImageNet, we apply the same set of backward projection weights at each spatial location for all layers.
 Networks are trained on a mean squared error loss with one-hot-encoded labels.
 We train on ILSVRC-12 images~\cite{russakovsky2015Imagenet} using the following pre-processing steps: we select random crops of the original images with scales in range $[0.08, 1.0]$ and aspect ratio in range $[0.75, 1.34]$; the images are then re-scaled to 224-by-224 pixels.
 Next, we randomly flip images horizontally and apply a channel-wise normalization.
-We use a batch size of 100, and train networks using a learning rate of $5$ for 200000 steps.
+We use a batch size of 100, and train networks using a learning rate of $5$ for 150000 steps.